mattgilliamkroger/automated-cluster-provisioner/README.md

 | maintenance_exclusion_end_1               | no       | (Optional.)
 End of maintenance exclusion window.
 Supports up to 3 exclusion windows by specifying additional columns `maintenance_exclusion_end_2` and `maintenance_exclusion_end_3`                                          |
 | subnet_vlans                              | no       | This is used in the cluster provisioning automation to call the edge network API to create a VLANs for a particular edge-zone                                                                                                 |
 | recreate_on_delete                        | yes      | Whether to recreate a cluster with a zone state of `ACTIVE`.
 This can be used for automated re-provisioning (delete the cluster and it'll automatically re-create).                                                           |

+### Cluster Intent Validation

+We recommend that cluster intent is validated as part of the PR process for proper format and values.
+There are a number of validation tools available, and we provide an example validation github action that uses the [csv-validator](https://github.com/GDC-ConsumerEdge/csv-validator) tool.
+For more information, view the [validation model](./validation/cluster_intent.py) and the [validation github action](./.github/workflows/validate_sot.yaml)

 ## Operations